-Verizon intros Samsung Galaxy Tab 2 10.1 with LTE, also expands 4G network in several New York areasAlex Wagner - Deputy Managing Editor, News Desk
+Verizon intros Samsung Galaxy Tab 2 10.1 with LTE, also expands 4G network in several New York areasAlex Wagner - Editorial Director of News and Content

 Verizon earlier this year released a version of Samsung's Galaxy Tab 2 7.0 with 4G LTE connectivity, and now the carrier has begun offering that device's larger sibling as well.
 Today Verizon announced that the Samsung Galaxy Tab 2 10.1 with LTE is now available.
 Details on the device's availability are light in Verizon's announcement, but its website lists the Tab 2 10.1 as being an online-only device that's priced at $499.99 full retail.
 The Tab 2 10.1 is listed as shipping "by 11/26."